cjus/node-neo4j-presentation/presentation/readme.md

 <img src="leaf.jpg" width="300"/>

-If you recall your high school biology class then this image might seem similar to our own nervous system and arteries!
+If you recall your high school biology class then this image might seem similar to textbook diagrams illustrating our own nervous system and arteries!

 In truth, we need reflect no further than our thoughts to realize that the neurons in our own brains form a network graph.